 Webpage: New Canadians endure life in the pandemic as enemy aliens on Canada’s home front.

 Webpage: In October 1918, about 20 doctors died of the flu in Quebec while caring for the sick.
 Do you know these fallen heroes?

 Pandemics by the Numbers

-Webpage: Mathematics can provide some answers to understand how Pandemics spread, but all the rest in uncertain.
+Webpage: Mathematics can provide some answers to understand how pandemics spread, but all the rest is uncertain.